reborg/pomodori/index.markdown

 FEATURES
 --------------------

 The project is young and features are added fast.
 Do you want a new feature?
-Please enter it here: [LightHouse](http://reborg.lighthouseapp.com/projects/25822-pomodori/overview) or send your comment to reborg @ reborg.net
+Please enter it here: [Github-Issues](http://github.com/reborg/pomodori/issues) or send your comment to reborg @ reborg.net

+Release 0.5

+This release introduces compatibility with Snow Leopard Mac Os X 10.6.
+If you have Snow Leopard please download Pomodori 0.5 [here](http://reborg.github.com/pomodori/resources/pomodori-0.5.zip).
+Other than fixes for the OS version bump, this release also embed MacRuby in the executable so you don't need a separate installtion: just unzip and go!

 Release 0.4

-This release is the last based on MacRuby 0.4 (the last compatible with Mac OS X Leopard 10.5).
-Please download version 0.4 [here](http://reborg.github.com/pomodori/resources/pomodori-0.4.zip).
+This release was the last based on MacRuby 0.4 (the last compatible with Mac OS X Leopard 10.5).
+If you are still running on Leopard Mac Os X 10.5 please download version 0.4 [here](http://reborg.github.com/pomodori/resources/pomodori-0.4.zip).
 Included in this release:

 * Fixed bug related to pomodoros recorded with different timezones
 * Added unicode support to pomodoro descriptions [ticket 11](http://reborg.lighthouseapp.com/projects/25822/tickets/11-scandinavic-characters-such-as-crash-pomodori)